Jupiter: Classification

-Jupiter's moons were traditionally classified into four groups of four, based on their similar orbital elements.
+Jupiter's moons were classified into four groups of four, based on their similar orbital elements.
 This picture has been complicated by the discovery of numerous small outer moons since 1999.
-Jupiter's moons are currently divided into several different groups, although there are several moons which are not part of any group.
+Jupiter's moons are divided into several different groups, although there are two known moons which are not part of any group (Themisto and Valetudo).

-The eight innermost regular moons, which have nearly circular orbits near the plane of Jupiter's equator, are thought to have formed alongside Jupiter, whilst the remainder are irregular moons and are thought to be captured asteroids or fragments of captured asteroids.
+The eight innermost regular moons, which have nearly circular orbits near the plane of Jupiter's equator, are thought to have formed alongside Jupiter, while the remainder are irregular moons and are thought to be captured asteroids or fragments of captured asteroids.
 The irregular moons within each group may have a common origin, perhaps as a larger moon or captured body that broke up.